kunal-5753/Nimap_Rest_Framework/README.md

 Functionality of project:-
-    Create a user
+    Create a user,
-    Get all users
+    Get all users,
-    Create a client
+    Create a client,
-    Get all clients
+    Get all clients,
-    Get client by ID
+    Get client by ID,
-    Update client by ID
+    Update client by ID,
-    Delete client by ID
+    Delete client by ID,
-    Create project
+    Create project,
     Get all projects

 APIS in the project